Luis Robert Preview, Player Props: White Sox vs. Athletics

-The Chicago White Sox and Luis Robert (.459 slugging percentage over his past 10 games, including three homers), battle starter Zach Neal and the Oakland Athletics at Guaranteed Rate Field, Friday at 7:10 PM ET.
+The Chicago White Sox, including Luis Robert (.256 on-base percentage in past 10 games, 64 points below season-long percentage), take on starter JP Sears and the Oakland Athletics at Guaranteed Rate Field, Saturday at 7:10 PM ET.

-In his previous game, he notched a home run while going 1-for-5 against the Athletics.

 Luis Robert Game Info & Props vs. the Athletics